 script in the ExecuTorch repository.

-If you just followed the LP above, you should already have your virtual environment activated.
-If not, activate it using:
+If you just completed the earlier Learning Path, your virtual environment should still be active.
+If not, activate it:

 source $HOME/executorch-venv/bin/activate